 3. IDS Alumni Network Group Mentoring

-Our Group Mentoring is a type of mentoring in which one mentor works with several mentees at once in a group.
-The mentor has has an area of expertise to share and the mentees will have similar personal development goals or wish to learn specific new skills or knowledge.
+Group Mentoring is a type of mentoring in which one mentor works with a group of mentees.
+The mentor has has an area of expertise to share, and mentees will have unique personal and professional development goals.

 4. Support available